BetterThanButter/ada_data_story/index.md

 As a next steps we are going to check in details several interesting topics.
 Our goal is to check how the actual event are reflected in the quotation activity.

 ## Education
+We use set of topics to find senators quotes about education: `{'education', 'schools', 'school', 'student', 'teacher', 'teachers','university', 'universities', 'learning', 'study', 'studing'}`
 {% include main_analysis/quotes_number_distrib_by_states_education.html %}
 ## Justice
+We use set of topics to find senators quotes about justice: `{'justice', 'freedom', 'rights', 'equal', 'equally', 'fairly'}`
 {% include main_analysis/quotes_number_distrib_by_states_justice.html %}
 ## Taxes
+We use set of topics to find senators quotes about taxes: `{'charge', 'tax', 'bill', 'bills', 'taxes', 'fee', 'fees'}'

 {% include main_analysis/quotes_number_distrib_by_states_taxes.html %}
 ## Weapons